zencrepes/zui/README.md

 ### Views and Components

-Views represent the various datsets available for querying, each view MUST be independeant from each-other.
+Views represent the various datasets available for querying, each view MUST be independent from each-other.

-Components are reusasble pieces of code, they must not connect to redux and must not import elements from the views.
+Components are reusable pieces of code, they must not connect to redux and must not import elements from the views.

 ### Quick start notes